-Next generation, or what I like to call Post-Traditional mesh, is becoming more common because more brands are trying to create it.
+Next generation, or what I like to call Post-Traditional Lacrosse Mesh, is becoming more common because more brands are trying to create it.
 This is a great sign for fans of this style who enjoy using a one-piece flat knitted lacrosse mesh and want to see more improved versions.
 Channel Mesh Lacrosse is one of the earliest innovators in the Post-Traditional mesh game, and one of the very best!
 Their signature U Mesh and ProTech pockets are deadly accurate and always work well with any ball.
 When it comes to really placing the ball where you want it, this is one of the best meshes available.
 Choosing the Channel Mesh ProTech pocket is a great decision if you are an experienced stringer, or if you know one willing to help you out.
 There are lots of benefits of choosing Channel Mesh over other Post-Traditional Meshes and it all starts with quality.

 A Channel Mesh ProTech Pocket Must Be Waited For Like A Fine Cheese